Martin Romualdez: Early life and education

 Romualdez attended Cornell University in the United States from 1981 to 1985, graduating with a Bachelor of Arts in government.
 In 1988, he earned a Certificate of Special Studies in Administration and Management from Harvard University.
-He later enrolled at the University of the Philippines College of Law in 1988, where he became a member of the Upsilon Sigma Phi fraternity.
+He later enrolled at the University of the Philippines College of Law in 1988, becoming a Upsilon Sigma Phi fraternity member.
 He earned his Bachelor of Laws degree in 1992.
 He was admitted to the bar in 1993.

 In 1992, Romualdez was appointed as concurrent trustee and president of the Doña Remedios Trinidad Romualdez Medical Foundation and Dr. Vicente Orestes Romualdez Educational Foundation, both of which are owned by his family.

-In 1995, he started work as director and legal counsel for the CARPA Realty Development Corporation.
+In 1995, he started work as a director and legal counsel for the CARPA Realty Development Corporation.
 Prior to his political career, Romualdez served as chairman of the board for Equitable PCI Bank.
+He also served as a chairman of Benguet Corporation.